gfaster/METIS/appendix.md

 # Appendix
 There is a bunch of wacky stuff in this library, so here is what I found out.

+Something I didn't realize before is that the BLAS functions actually follow the conventions of standard BLAS routines.

 ## functions

 ### `?set` (eg `iset`)